 The initial site survey also provides an opportunity to capitalize on the expertise of your integrator to help determine how to prioritize the signal needs in your building.
 For example, you may choose to focus on key areas, such as executive offices and conference rooms, and make areas that are less essential to business functions — such as storage areas, break rooms, or cafeterias — a lower priority.

 When making these decisions, you’ll also want to consider the pain points of the employees, visitors, and patrons of your business.
 For example, beyond the work space area, where else might an employee need (or appreciate) strong cell signal?
-While you may be inclined to bypass signal boosting in common and break areas, consider how often people routinely make calls or send texts and emails from these areas on their personal break times.
+While you may be inclined to bypass signal enhancements in common areas, consider how often people routinely make calls or send texts and emails from these areas on their personal break times.

 If you’re the owner of a retail business, you should consider the signal needs throughout your entire store.
 While strong signal at the checkout counter is imperative for secure payments and fast transactions, your customers will also likely want to research or price-compare a product online, access online or email coupons like Whole Foods and Target offer on their mobile app, or send a photo to friends or family for validation on an important purchase.